 - Receive extended loans

-- Renew borrowed items twice, in person at the library or by logging into your Library Account
+- Renew borrowed items twice by logging into your library account

 Retirees are subject to the same library fines that apply to all other users.
 Find out more about avoiding and paying library fines.

-When on campus at one of our seven library locations, U of S Retirees can
+When on campus at one of our library locations, USask retirees can

 - Search most licensed databases and download articles